azavea/azavea-branding-guide/_pages/identity/fellowships.md

 ### Elevator pitch
 This is a generalized description of the Azavea Summer of Maps program and can stand alone in communications.

+{% include copy-paste.html
->The Azavea Summer of Maps program is a 12-week fellowship where geospatial data analysis students work alongside experienced mentors to complete projects for nonprofit organizations.
+  description = "The Azavea Summer of Maps program is a 12-week fellowship where geospatial data analysis students work alongside experienced mentors to complete projects for nonprofit organizations."
+%}

 ### Tagline
 The tagline should either be used in combination with the program name or with the elevator pitch.
 This ensures brand association with the shortened description.

+{% include copy-paste.html
->Fellowship program for students and mapping service for nonprofits focused on completing challenging, high impact projects.
+  description = "Fellowship program for students and mapping service for nonprofits focused on completing challenging, high impact projects."
+%}